-Identification or verification of an individual solely based on one's periocular biometric, however, can be challenging, especially for weak hand-crafted models \cite{alonso2016survey,sun2013deep,park2010periocular,karahan2014identification,mahalingam2013lbp,cao2016fusion,xu2010robust}, due to absence of lower face and hair shape, inter-class discriminative traits may not be evident in row periocular images even in human eyes.
+Identification or verification of an individual solely based on one's periocular biometric, however, can be challenging, especially for weak hand-crafted models \cite{alonso2016survey,sun2013deep,park2010periocular,karahan2014identification,mahalingam2013lbp,cao2016fusion,xu2010robust}, due to absence of lower face and hair shape, inter-class discriminative traits may not be evident in periocular images even in human eyes.
 Moreover, in wild unconstrained settings, the periocular images possess diverse identity-irrelevant attributes with a large intra-class variation.
-In a nutshell, co-modulation of identity-irrelevant distracting factors and insufficient inter-class discriminant information are the critical part of periocular recognition.
+The co-modulation of identity-irrelevant distracting factors and insufficient inter-class discriminant information are critical parts of periocular recognition.

 To this end, deep neural networks (DNN) \cite{tiong2019periocular,long2015fully,proencca2017deep,zhao2018improving} can be a valid option due to their strong modeling capacity.
 Vanilla DNNs, however, are likely to overfit the training data, making their deployment to practical environments problematic.
 To mitigate such issues, \cite{tiong2019periocular,long2015fully,proencca2017deep,zhao2018improving} utilize face-periocular pairs as a type of data augmentation to both regularize the overfitting and complement scarce discriminative information of the sole periocular biometrics.
 However, these methods require face-periocular pair during deployment.